ShineNoLife/IP-Chat/README.md

 # Server-Client
-Server and client windows form application written in C# using sockets
+Server and client windows form application using sockets